adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 {{ end }}
 {% endhighlight %}

-To see all the data points chezmoi knows about you can run:
+To see all the data points chezmoi knows about, you can run:

 {% highlight sh %}
 $ chezmoi data